flesler/parallel/README.md

 - `--trim` doesn't support `<n|l|r|lr|rl>`, it trims all spaces, tabs and newlines from both sides
 - `--halt-on-error` doesn't support any option, it exits as soon as one job fails
 - A ton of missing options that I consider less useful
-- `--plus` placeholders are not supported
+- `--plus` is not needed and it supports most of those placeholders
-- But this supports various placeholders that GNU's parallel doesn't (see above)
+- This supports various placeholders that GNU's parallel doesn't (see above)
-- Many more

-# ToDo
-- Implement backpressure to pause input if output is overwhelmed
-- Support `--header` for working with CSV-like files
-- Should it permutate lines from stdin and `--arg-file` ?
-- Could implement `--keep-order`
-- Use [node-shell-quote](https://github.com/substack/node-shell-quote) for `--dry-run` and `--shell`?
-- Clean up `jobs` module, maybe create a `job` module with some of its logic
-- Maybe avoid pre-spawning jobs when piping.
-Spawn on demand when overwhelmed, support `--delay` there too
-- Support multiple `-a`? can be achieved with `cat a b c` though, maybe it's pointless
-- Allow placeholders to be chained as such: `{..|v|md5}` (get the extension, then lowercase, then md5)

 # License